 Leave < 3 Days

-If less than 3 consecutive days of planned leave are required, you need to notify via email as soon as possible your relevant Year Coordinator, Academic Supervisor (for year 4 and pilot year 3 students), Clinical Supervisor, or education support staff.
+If 3 or less consecutive days of planned leave are required, you need to notify via email as soon as possible your relevant Year Coordinator, Academic Supervisor (for year 4 and pilot year 3 students), Clinical Supervisor, or education support staff.

 Education support staff can include but is not limited to your: